fhltang/chews/docs/design.md

    4. Run command to Rehydrate workstation.
    5. [Grow only] Use the OS to expand the partitions and filesystem to use the extra space on the disk.

+### Recover from inconsistent state

+The last run of a command was interrupted.
+The assets are in states that are inconsistent with any normal state for the workstation.

+There should be an easy way to recover.